Iran to execute alleged spy who gave nuclear secrets to CIA

 The CIA did not immediately respond to a request for comment.

-Esmaili said two other alleged spies for the CIA each received 15-year prison sentences — 10 years for spying and five years for acting against national security charges.
+Esmaili said two other alleged spies for the CIA each received 15-year prison sentences — 10 years for spying and five years for acting against national security.

 Esmaili did not name those arrested, only saying they worked in the “charitable field,” without elaborating.